 For canoeists, we recommend the July and August time periods.
 June’s big water makes it tough to run dry, especially for tandem teams.
 If you want to try June, a reliable roll and prior big water experience is required.

-Please note that if you are kayaking or canoeing with us on a Middle Fork trip where water levels or conditions necessitate an Indian Creek launch, we will need to work with you to find a plan to get your boats in, and there may be additional fees if backcountry flights are required for your boats.
+Please note that if you are kayaking or canoeing with us on a Middle Fork trip where water levels or conditions necessitate an Indian Creek launch, we will need to work with you to find a plan to get your boats in, and there may be additional fees of $100/ per kayak, if backcountry flights are required for your boats.
+Unfortunately we cannot fly canoes in, due to airplane capacity.

 For proficient kayakers and canoeists, CANYONS has a variety of hard shell boats to choose from, at no additional cost.
 Reserve in advance.
 Scroll down to check out our fleet of HARD SHELL CHOICES.
 Kayakers and canoeists will need to bring their own personal gear including: helmet, PFD, spray skirt, paddle, sponge or bailer, throw bag and optional rescue equipment.
 Dry top or paddle jacket and synthetic sweater are usually all you need for warmth during July and August.
 We recommend that you bring dry tops or dry-suits for June trips.
 CANYONS provides a spare paddle for the group.
 Our kayaks are equipped with stern air bags, adjustable hip pads, and adjustable foot braces.
 Knee pads are glued down and all canoes have air bags and painters.
 We bring along spray adhesive and minicell foam for custom outfitting if needed.